What are Theft Offenses?

 Convicted offenders may be required to pay restitution for the value of the stolen property providing that such cannot be returned, recovered or otherwise replaced.
 Similarly, the facts and circumstances surrounding the taking of the property are also indicative of the severity of the offense.
 Secretly shoplifting from a store is certainly less severe than robbing a bank at gunpoint.

-If you have been charged with a theft offense and need representation, contact the RI defense attorneys at the Law Office of John L. Calcagni III by email or call today at (401) 351-5100 to schedule a free consultation.
+If you have been charged with a theft offense and need representation, contact the RI Criminal Defense Attorneys at the Law Office of John L. Calcagni III by email or call today at (401) 351-5100 to schedule a free consultation.